 Now—back to writing the next book, which they say is the best way to sell your last one!

 Kathryn Craft is a developmental editor at Writing-Partner.com, an independent manuscript evaluation and line editing service.
-Her monthly series, "Countdown to a Book," details the traditional publication of her debut novel, The Art of Falling, by Sourcebooks.
-It is now available for pre-order.
-Her monthly series, "Turning Whine into Gold," appears at Writers in the Storm.
+Her women's fiction and memoir are represented by Katie Shea at the Donald Maass Literary Agency.
+Her monthly series, "Countdown to a Book," details the traditional publication of her debut novel, The Art of Falling, by Sourcebooks in January 2014.
 Connect with Kathryn at her Facebook Author Page and Twitter.